Veronica0206/Coursera_deep-learning/Course1/C1W2Note.md

     &b:b-\\alpha\\frac{\\partial J(w,b)}{\\partial b}\\\\
     \\end{aligned}
     $$
-     where $α$ is learning rate.
-When the slope is negative, then $w$ increases and when the slope is positive, then $w$ decreases.
+     where *α* is learning rate.
+When the slope is negative, then *w* increases and when the slope is positive, then *w* decreases.

 ### Derivatives